Sheila

 Hmmmm.
 The small fire was out, but somebody needed an elevator repair guy to make a visit after the firemen ‘rescued’ us.
 While we waited, Daniel and I shared our stories – Daniel was there with his family to support his older brother in a competition being held at the local university.
 I told him I was a writer.
 He asked if I was going to write about our experience and I laughed, “Definitely!”

 I wondered aloud about pulling a MacGyver – Daniel was too young to know about the TV hero from the late 1980s – but then, neither of us had a Swiss Army knife or duct tape on hand.
-However, Daniel was tall enough to reach up and move ceiling panels aside as we investigated our options.
+However, Daniel was tall enough to reach up and touch ceiling panels as we investigated our options.
 Could we escape through the access panel as seen so often on TV and in the movies?
 Could we hot-wire anything?

 Not in this elevator.
 The so-called ‘escape hatch’ could not be accessed unless you carried a hex key socket wrench in your pocket to release the bolts.
 Even then, maybe I could have fit through the space, but not broad-shouldered Daniel.
 I wondered what they actually use that panel for, since it clearly is not for people removal.
 As for hot-wiring?
 There was nothing accessible to us at all.